Philharmonia Instrumental Fellowship FAQ

 Will all the Fellowships run for two years?

-No, all Fellowships being offered are for one year only, however, we are extending the range of activities instrumental fellows can engage with, both before and after the programme.
+No, all Fellowships run for one year.
+We have extended the range of activities instrumentalists can engage with both before and after the programme.

 I applied last year, am I able to apply again?